SyntacUG/StringKit/README.md

 ```

 ## Documentation
-StringKit provides a documenation, so that you have fast access to the complete or categorized bunch of methods and properties.
+StringKit provides a documenation, so you have fast access to the entire bunch of methods and properties.
+It is also possible to categorize.

 ### Usage
 ```swift
 String.stringKitDocumentation(option: SKStringDocumentationOption)
 ```

-Possibilities:
+Categories:
 ```swift
 public enum SKStringDocumentationOption
 {